The 7 Step Guitar Riff Workout Part 1

 • Getting the riffs you learn into your ear so you can create your own riffs quickly and easily, on the spot

-For now use the sample riff I have provided here, or a riff of your own, and take it through the first 3 steps of the guitar riff workout.
+For now, use the provided sample riff or create your own and complete the first 3 steps of the guitar riff workout.

-Learn how to create incredible and unique sounding solos on your guitar using open strings
+Learn how to create unique sounding solos on your guitar using open strings